bluecatengineering/fast_radix_trie/README.md

 [Documentation](https://docs.rs/fast_radix_trie)

 A radix tree compresses nodes such that common prefixes are shared.
 This minimizes memory usage for storing large sets of strings/bytes.
-Additionally, this library optimizes memory layout/padding to further reduce memory consumption, leading to significant memory savings and fast traversal time for large data sets.
-Memory usage can be dramatically less than storing in std's HashMap, BTreeMap or other rust trie crates.

-I've compared to other popular rust trie libraries, and `fast_radix_trie` seems to use dramatically less memory than most while also being faster for insert/remove/retrieve operations.
+Additionally, this library optimizes memory layout/padding to further reduce memory consumption, leading to significant memory savings and fast traversal time for large data sets. `fast_radix_trie` has a benchmark suite run against std's HashMap/BTreeMap and other popular rust trie libraries, and `fast_radix_trie` seems to use less memory than most while also being faster or on par for insert/remove/retrieve operations.

 See [Radix tree](https://en.wikipedia.org/wiki/Radix_tree) for more details.